Colorado Trooper Injured In Snowy 2-Car Crash

 Comments

 MANCOS, Colo.
 (CBS4) – A Colorado State Patrol trooper was hurt while he was on duty during the bomb cyclone spring storm on Wednesday.
-A driver slammed into his patrol car while the trooper was pulled over on the side of the road.
+A driver slammed into Cpl.
+James Proctor’s patrol car while he was pulled over on the side of the road.

 MANCOS, Colo.
 (CBS4) – A Colorado State Patrol trooper was hurt while he was on duty during the bomb cyclone spring storm on Wednesday.
-A driver slammed into his patrol car while the trooper was pulled over on the side of the road.
+A driver slammed into Cpl.
+James Proctor’s patrol car while he was pulled over on the side of the road.

 It happened in southwestern Colorado on Highway 160 near Mancos.
 Both vehicles were mangled.